 Cisco SPA 303

-A Cloud-based phone system is a VoIP phone system that is hosted on a secure server off-site.
+A Cloud-based phone system is a VoIP phone system that is hosted in one or more secure off-site data centers.
 The server and phone system are accessed over the internet.
 A host PBX (private branch exchange) is an example of a Cloud-based phone system.

 Keep reading to learn the answers to common questions about Cloud phone systems, understand the benefits and drawbacks of these systems, and determine whether this could be the solution your business needs.

 In addition to the standard features you’d expect from any business phone system, Cloud-based systems can take advantage of their online nature to offer unique benefits to your business.
 One feature a Cloud-based service might offer that a traditional system can’t is a webphone.
 A webphone is a browser-based application that allows you to make calls right from any web browser.